VoidSpace-soft/Carbun/README.md

 ## What is Carbun?
-Carbun is a kind of low level compiled programming langauge made using python. it currently supports x86_64 linux.
+Carbun is a kind of low level compiled programming language made using python. it currently supports x86_64 linux.
 It is fully opensource. <br>

 ## Syntax
 ### Basics
-Carbun has very simple syntax. the carbun file can have anyy extension. when compiling for OS level there must be a mandatory main subroutine like this: <br>
+Carbun has very simple syntax. the carbun file can have any extension. when compiling for OS level there must be a mandatory main subroutine like this: <br>
 ```
 sub main
   asm nop